Bikashforworkplacenew/FAQ-Workplace/README.md

  ![alt text](https://github.com/Bikashforworkplacenew/HelpBot-Workplace/blob/master/images/intro_mesage.png)

-        * Add the necessary aesthetics checks
+        * Add the necessary - User friendliness checks

  ![alt text](https://github.com/Bikashforworkplacenew/HelpBot-Workplace/blob/master/images/aesthetic_check.png)

         * Add your own custom admin message in case any query from the sender is not found
-* After making the changes you can deploy the code in any web server
+* After making the changes you can deploy the code in your server
+* PLEASE NOTE : The Webhook should be hosted in a server which is under your control for security purposes.
+Hosting the code in any 3rd party/Partner server is strictly prohibited.
+* If you want to test the feature on your end , you can use Heroku account(which gives a free account) to host the webhook.
+[It should not be used for Production instances]
 * In this example I have used Heroku to deploy my code and make all the configuration
     * You can create a new app in Heroku